-Furthermore, a visual condition assessment does not consider other conditions that may contribute to potential unsafe conditions including but not limited to whether the original design complies with the applicable code at time of construction permit, or whether the Code and Standards on which the original design was performed have subsequently been determined to be inadequate and subsequently updated (e.g., special seismic detailing of structural systems in moderate- and high-seismic areas), whether the original construction or use has deviated from the permitted design, whether there are defects in the original construction, whether there have been unpermitted changes or additions to the original permitted design.
+Furthermore, a visual condition assessment required by this guide does not consider other conditions that may contribute to potential unsafe conditions including but not limited to:

+-whether the original design complies with the applicable code at time of construction permit, or whether the Code and Standards on which the original design was performed have subsequently been determined to be inadequate and subsequently updated (e.g., special seismic detailing of structural systems in moderate- and high-seismic areas), Formatted: Font: Not Italic Formatted: Font: Not Italic

+- whether the original construction or use has deviated from the permitted design, whether there are defects in the original construction, - whether there have been unpermitted changes or additions to the original permitted design.

 Such assessments are beyond the basic scope of this document but may be determined necessary by undertaking the process this document lays out for its users.